OjeWilliams/SelectStarSql/codes/ClosingRemarks.md

 2.Now find the most networked senator from each state.
 If multiple senators tie for top, show both.
 Return columns corresponding to state, senator and mutual cosponsorship count.
-# took much longer thab expected and I need to review
+# took much longer than expected and I need to review
 ```
 WITH myCTE AS
 ( SELECT state, sen1, COUNT(*) as group_count